The landscape of Li-ion battery manufacturing

 A looming supply gap and the work ahead

-For all that this global push for battery megafactories might lead one to believe we’re surely going to have enough batteries for the future, there’s a twist in the tail.
+For all that this global push for battery megafactories might lead one to believe we’re surely going to have enough batteries for the future, there’s a twist in the tail – it’s not enough.

 Even conservative forecasts of future Li-ion battery demand make for startling reading, revealing that expected market demand towards 2030 will likely outpace supply based on current projections of global manufacturing capacity.